 - Name and contact information for an academic or professional reference from any relevant discipline or sector who can attest to your qualifications to undertake the summer work you propose with the support of the fellowship

 - A letter of support from the primary organizational partner for the student’s research or work placement

-- A list of relevant Stanford undergraduate courses the applicant has taken that focused on human rights and/or international justice, including instructor, quarter of enrollment, and official course description (must have taken at least two courses)
+- A list of relevant Stanford undergraduate courses the applicant has taken that focused on human rights and/or international justice, including the instructor, the quarter of enrollment, and an official course description (must have taken at least two courses)

 - An unofficial transcript